As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 If you are near or plan to visit Waynesboro, search the area gravels and banks to find petrified palm wood and other fossils.
 The Mississippi River is a fantastic location to find all kinds of fossils along its entire length.
 Just search the sands and gravel, and you won’t be disappointed.

-TIP: For a complete rockhounding guide in Mississippi, check out this article.
+TIP: Check out this article for a complete rockhounding guide in Mississippi.

 South Carolina